KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: Introduction

 The observation above raises the issue: how to obtain sufficient and consistent distillation points for DETR distillation.
-To address this issue, we focus on the object queries, and propose a general knowledge distillation paradigm for DETR(KD-DETR) with consistent distillation points sampling.
-In KD-DETR, as illustrated in Fig \ref{kddetr}, we decouple detection task and distillation task by introducing a set of specialized object queries to construct distillation points.
+Previous work\cite{chang2023detrdistill} explicitly alleviate this issue by utilizing the bipartite matching between the object queries from teacher and student.
+However, the bipartite matching is not stable\cite{li2022dn}, and the matched object queries are just similar but not consistent, lacking sufficiency and extensibility.
+To directly address this issue, we propose a general knowledge distillation paradigm for DETR (KD-DETR) with consistent distillation points sampling.
+In KD-DETR, as illustrated in Figure \ref{kddetr}, we decouple detection and distillation task by introducing a set of specialized object queries to construct distillation points.
 The distillation points are unlearnable and shared between teacher and student models, probing the “dark knowledge” in teacher model.
 In this way, consistent distillation points with customized quantities become available.
 With the paradigm of KD-DETR, we propose a general-to-specific distillation points sampling strategy to probe comprehensive knowledge in teacher model.
-For general sampling, we randomly sample a set of object queries which are uniformly distributed to coarsely scan the whole feature maps and probe more general knowledge from teacher model.
-For specific sampling, the well-optimized object queries in teacher model are used to construct distillation points, as they represent the specific knowledge the teacher model concerns.
-Considering the imbalance of positive and negative regions in object detection, we further reweigh the importance of each distillation point with its foreground probability predicted by the teacher model.
+We further propose a coordination-based distillation points sampling strategy to extend KD-DETR to heterogeneous distillation between DETR and CNN detector.